 Melissa A Schiff

 Focuses on broad concepts including a conceptual model, surveillance, research methods, control and prevention of injuries.
 Topics include unintentional injuries from motor vehicle crashes, falls, drowning, sports injuries and intentional injuries from youth violence, intimate partner violence, homicide and suicide.
 Recommended: EPI 511.
-Offered: A.
+Offered: A; even years.

 This course is designed to give the student an introduction to injury research, control and prevention.
 This course will cover general principles of injury research including Haddon’s matrix, injury classification and rates, injury surveillance, injury research methods and the three E’s of injury control and prevention – education, environmental modification, and enforcement.
 These general principles will be applied to the study of specific areas of unintentional and intentional injury including motor vehicle crashes, pedestrians, falls, fire-related injuries, unintentional poisoning, youth violence, family violence, homicide and firearms, and suicide.
 As the area of injury research, control and prevention utilizes an inter-disciplinary approach, this course will be targeted for graduate level students in public health, nursing, psychology, social work, and public policy.

 1. Describe Haddon’s matrix and be able to apply its use to the study of injury topics.

 2. Describe at least three methods of injury classification.

 3. Describe different types and appropriateness of study designs and methodology used for injury research.

 4. Identify existing injury databases and understand their uses and limitations for research on an injury topic.

 5. Identify and describe the magnitude and nature of the major injury problems.

 6. Describe the injury control and prevention strategies for the major injury problems.